 Your risk assessment should help you to work out if you need to do air monitoring.
 Some indicators of a need for monitoring may include:

 Your cabinet should be constructed in accordance with Australian Standard, AS 1940 The Storage and Handling of Flammable and Combustible Liquids.
-This is available for purchase from SAI Global or you can view it at the WorkSafe library.

 The bottom of the cabinet is designed to hold spills and should not be used for storage.

 Use your cabinet only for flammable and combustible liquids – do not store other classes of dangerous goods in it, unless you have checked that they are compatible with the flammable and combustible liquids.

 The self-closing mechanism of the doors should be in good working order.